 **Please note that due to fire regulations, only one wheelchair user may be inside the building at a time and we have special booking slots for this.
 Please ring our reservations department (1904 615505) for more information and to book one of these slots.

 We also offer a special "queue jump" service to visitors who are unable to stand or wait for long periods of time.
 Please speak to either the Viking or admissions team member on the door and they will direct you to the next available till.
 This "queue jump" service also applies to the queue for the ride (see later).

 We offer free admission for 2 adults and 2 children to all Max card holders and carers may also visit free of charge.

-Additionally, we offer a Pastport card which allows free admission to all five of our sites (DIG, Jorvik Viking Centre, Barley Hall, the Richard III Experience and the Henry VII Experience) for a year.
-Prices for our pastport are:
+Additionally, we offer a Triple Ticket which allows free admission to DIG, JORVIK Viking Centre, and Barley Hall for a year.
+Prices for our Triple Ticket are: